adityapandey78/ToDo-App/README.md

         - better idea of useState and useEffect Hooks
         - connect the parent and child component and passing the  parameters and arguments eshtabilising good connection
         - Using the Time and data object properly that updates time every sec
         - storing the entered data in local storage of browser which appears even after refreshing the page
+        - made it resposive.